 I moved to a company with a higher growth potential and secured a role with greater responsibilities.

-Transitioning to a new job, negotiating for your salary, asking for a promotion and networking are intimidating.
+These books helped me in navigating my career in these aspects: transitioning to a new job, negotiating for my salary, asking for a promotion and networking.

 When to jump: The four steps to leave your unfulfilling job - listen to the little voice, make a plan, let yourself be lucky and don’t look back